ctmakro/stanford-osrl/README.md

-# Stanford/EPFL NIPS2017 RL Competition w/ OpenSim
+# My codebase for Stanford/EPFL NIPS2017 RL Competition w/ OpenSim

 you know, to walk the skeleton.

-original DDPG code from <https://github.com/ctmakro/gymnastics>
+original DDPG/PPO code from <https://github.com/ctmakro/gymnastics>

 more details at <https://github.com/stanfordnmbl/osim-rl>